Host Family Program for International Students

 - Interested CMU students and Hosts – drawn from CMU alumni, faculty and staff, and local families – submit the applications and sign the release forms.
 Links to the applications and release forms can be found under the sections "To Participate as an International Student" and "To Participate as a Host Family."

-- Once notified of a match, families and students will establish contact with each other and arrange to meet every month or so at mutually convenient times.
+- Once notified of a match, families and students will establish contact with each other and arrange to meet.
 For these activities, the host will provide transportation for the student(s) to and from campus or the immediate Oakland area.

 - Families hosting more than one student might find it difficult to coordinate times for everyone to get together.
 The best strategy is to be flexible with your availability.
 It's OK to meet up with students separately.
 Due to students' busy schedules, it is often effective to offer several options of dates and times to get together.